nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements.md

 ## Technology

-As a platform provider, we strive to build&nbsp;<span>isolated and</span>&nbsp;reusable components&nbsp;that are&nbsp;simple to use and can serve as building blocks for custom business application.
+As a platform provider, we strive to build&nbsp;isolated and&nbsp;reusable components&nbsp;that are&nbsp;simple to use and can serve as building blocks for custom business application.
 Thankfully we are not alone and this need has driven the W3C Web Applications Working Group to work on a specification for a component model for the Web: **Web Components**.

 ### Web Components